 Historic significance is not an attribute often considered when assessing the significance of Aboriginal sites, unless there is direct evidence for some form of European/Aboriginal contact activity.
-In this instance no such specific evidence exists for site AH14306.
+In this instance no such specific evidence exists for Sites AH8815 and AH11483.
+Therefore, historic significance is not a factor that needs to be considered.